zyactions/verify-changed-files/README.md

   - name: Checkout
     uses: actions/checkout@v3.1.0
     # ...
-  - name: Verify Changed Files
+  - name: Get Changed Files
-    id: verify-changes
+    id: stage1
-    uses: zyactions/verify-changed-files@master
+    uses: zyactions/verify-changed-files@v1
     with:
+      return-pipe: true

+  - name: Filter Results
+    id: stage2
+    uses: zyactions/glob@v1
+    with:
-      path: |
+      pattern: |
         test/*
         unstaged.txt
+      pipe: ${{ steps.stage1.outputs.pipe }}

+  - name: Print
+    run: |
+      echo "Changed Files:"
+      echo "${{ steps.stage2.outputs.matches }}"
 ```

 ## Inputs

-### `path`

-A file, directory or wildcard pattern that describes which files to verify.
-Supports multi-line strings.
-Matches all files, if set to the empty string.

-Check out the [glob pattern cheat sheet][glob-cheat-sheet] for reference.
-Multi line patterns must be specified without quotes.

-### `separator`

-A character- or string to be used to separate the individual file names in the output list.
-Any filename containing this separator will be enclosed in double quotes.
-Defaults to the newline character `\n`, if set to the empty string.

 ### `exclude-ignored`

 Configures the action to exclude `.gitignore` ignored files for added files detection.
 This option is enabled by default.

+### `return-pipe`

+Enable this option to return a shell (bash) command in the `pipe` output that can be used for piping.

+The output command must be `eval`ed to return the results.
+It can also be passed to other actions that support a `pipe` input.

+> **Note**: The `changed-files` output will not be populated if this option is enabled.

 ## Outputs